harbour/core/README.md

     your configuration.
 If you need to, the problem is most probably elsewhere.
 It's also good idea to try with Harbour nightly binary or official stable release first.
-12. If you are to report a problem with Harbour itself, always provide self-contained, minimal source code example.
+12. If you are to report a problem with Harbour itself, provide self-contained, minimal source code example.
 Do not use xhb contrib library, or any 3rd party Harbour libraries.
 The example shall reproduce the problem using official stable or nightly Harbour build.